line72/usbmdistros/website/content/products/grimdor-sided,_white_or_sky.md

 ---

 ## Vinyl
-* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/grimdor-tharkun-t-shirt-white-or-red) for $24.95 :: 2-sided, white or sky blue) *flat ship rate*
+* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/grimdor-tharkun-t-shirt-white-or-red) for $24.95 :: 2-sided, white or sky blue) *worldwide*